Neurodegenerative disorders and BDNF

 More BDNF

-You can produce more BDNF by stimulating the 5HT2a receptor.
-When the body releases more BDNF, it flips the switch on a series of genes that grow brand new brain cells and nerve cell connections.
-Even slightly higher BDNF ensures that you learn faster, remember better, age more slowly and your brain quickly rearranges the connections with the different parts of the brain and body.
+Producing more BDNF can be achieved by stimulating the 5HT2a receptor.
+When the body releases more BDNF, it flips a switch on a series of genes that grow brand-new brain cells and nerve cell connections.
+Even slightly higher BDNF levels help you learn faster, remember better, age more slowly, and quickly rearrange your brain's connections with different parts of the brain and body.

-BDNF also increases the plasticity of your brain.
-When your brain cells become damaged or encounter a stressful situation, BDNF protects them and helps them come back stronger.
-The neural pathways become more flexible rather than broken down, which could explain why higher levels of BDNF are associated with warding off depression.
-Furthermore, increasing BDNF may prevent diseases such as: Parkinson's, Alzheimer's and Huntington be reduced.
+BDNF also increases your brain's plasticity.
+When your brain cells are damaged or encounter a stressful situation, BDNF protects them and helps them bounce back stronger.
+The neural pathways become more flexible instead of broken down, which could explain why higher BDNF levels are associated with fighting off depression.
+Furthermore, increasing BDNF could potentially reduce the risk of diseases like Parkinson's, Alzheimer's, and Huntington's.

 Psilocybin and LSD against Alzheimer's, Parkinson's and Huntington's disease

 The highest possible stimulation of the 5HT2a receptor can be achieved with high doses of the psychedelics psilocybin and LSD.
 Psychedelics increase BDNF production and neurogenesis via the 5HT2a receptor.
-This explains why so many studies are coming out lately about psychedelic-assisted therapy helping with depression and PTSD.
-We also expect more research into neurodegenerative disorders in the near future, including: MS.
+This explains the recent surge in research on psychedelic-assisted therapy for depression and PTSD.
+We also expect more research into neurodegenerative disorders in the near future, including MS.

-Read more about the ongoing one here studies on psilocybin
+Read more about the current research on psilocybin

-Would you like to try a psychedelic session against neurodegenerative disorders now?
+Want to try a psychedelic session against neurodegenerative diseases now?

-We have been offering psychedelic sessions for years, especially to combat depression.
-Occasionally, customers with neurodegenerative disorders also come to us for a guided session because of the hopeful messages.
-In addition to increasing BDNF, we also use the session to resolve any blockages in the subconscious.
-This allows us to reduce stress, which also has a positive impact on health in the long term.
-However, individuals with neurodegenerative disorders sometimes use medications that do not mix well or are even dangerous when combined with psychedelics.
-We check whether the medication used can be taken together using an intake form.
-Are you interested?
-Complete the intake or contact us.
+We've been offering psychedelic sessions for years, specifically for treating depression.
+Occasionally, clients with neurodegenerative disorders also come to us for a guided session due to the encouraging reports.
+Besides increasing BDNF, we also use the session to release any blockages in the subconscious.
+This can help us reduce stress, which in turn has a positive impact on long-term health.
+However, people with neurodegenerative disorders sometimes use medications that are incompatible or even dangerous when combined with psychedelics.
+We verify the compatibility of the medications used using an intake form.
+Interested?
+Complete the intake form or contact us.